 Details about the best-researched health benefits of cucumbers are provided in the paragraphs below.

 Even though long, dark green, smooth-skinned garden cucumbers are familiar vegetables in the produce sections of most groceries, cucumbers actually come in a wide variety of colors, sizes, shapes and textures.
-You'll find white, yellow, and even orange-colored cucumbers, and they may be short, slightly oval, or even round in shape.
+You may find white, yellow, and even orange-colored cucumbers, and they may be short, slightly oval, or even round in shape.
 Their skins can be smooth and thin, or thick and rough.
-In a technical sense, cucumbers are actually fruits, not vegetables.
-(Fruits are parts of flowering plants that come from the ovary.)
-But we've become accustomed to thinking and referring to cucumbers as vegetables.

 While there are literally hundreds of different varieties of Cucumis sativus, virtually all can be divided into two basic types: slicing and pickling.
 Slicing cucumbers include all varieties that are cultivated for consumption in fresh form.
 In the United States, commonly planted varieties of slicing cucumber include Dasher, Conquistador, Slicemaster, Victory, Comet, Burpee Hybrid, and Sprint.
 These varieties tend to be fairly large in size and thick-skinned.
 Their size makes them easier for slicing, and their thick skin makes them easier to transport in whole food form without damage.
 (In many other countries, however, slicing cucumbers may be smaller in size and may be much more thinly skinned.)